 We probably sound like a broken record, but it is very important that your air filter is clean!
 If it is not clean, airflow will be restricted and your system will have to work very hard in order to produce the correct amount of air.

 Routine AC Maintenance

 During your routine maintenance, your air conditioning technician will check your outdoor and indoor coils to make sure that nothing (such as dirt, leaves, mud, pet hair, etc.) is clogging your outdoor coil.
 If your system seems to be running a lot, it would be a good idea to take a look at your coil to see if anything may be clogging it.
 All you would need to do is hose down the unit.
 (Be sure to turn your system off first!)
 The indoor coil is more difficult to get to.
 When your air conditioning technician is at your home next, ask them how you can take a look at it in between maintenance.

-Tune in next week for a few more reasons why your system may be running so frequently!
-Until then, we hope you stay cool!
+Tune in next week for a few more reasons why your system may be running so frequently.
+Until then, feel free to check us out on Facebook!